 In the Cache Tokens section of the OAuth

-If Cache Tokens is enabled, specify the Token
+If Cache Tokens is enabled, enter the number of seconds

--1caches the token as long as the token is valid.
+-1, caches the token as long as it's valid.

 In the Subject Attribute Name field, enter the attribute

-you want to use from the OAuth access token as the subject for auditing
+from the OAuth access token that you want to use as the subject for auditing

 purposes, such as

-At runtime, the attribute’s value is used as the Subject field in audit log entries for API Resources with policies that validate access tokens.
-The attribute must align with an attribute in the OAuth access token attribute contract defined within PingFederate.
+At runtime, the attribute’s value is used as the Subject field in the audit log entries for API Resources with policies that validate access tokens.
+The attribute you choose must align with an attribute in the OAuth access token attribute contract that's defined in PingFederate.

 If multiple access token managers are configured in PingFederate, select the Send

-Audience option to send the URI the user requested as the
+Audience check box to send the URI that the user requested as

-This option requires the access token management instances to be configured with appropriate Resource URIs.
+This option requires you to configure the access token management instances with appropriate Resource URIs.
 Resource

 URImatching is performed on a most-specific match basis.
 URI URI (Uniform Resource Identifier) Identifies a web resource with a string of characters conforming to a specified format.

-- Optional: To disable the use of OAuth 2.0 token introspection, clear the Use Token Introspection Endpoint option.
+- Optional: To disable the use of OAuth 2.0 token introspection, clear the Use Token Introspection Endpoint check box.